UPDATED: APRIL 14, 2023 | 1 MIN READ

 In North Dakota, Medicaid provides comprehensive medical, dental, vision, and prescription coverage to children and adults through a variety of programs and waivers, including but not limited to:

 - Medical: Children with Disabilities Medicaid Coverage, Intellectual Disabilities/Developmental Disabilities Waiver, Healthy Steps, and more.

 - Dental: Safety Net Dental Clinics, North Dakota Donated Dental Services, Smiles Change Lives, and more.

 - Vision: InfantSEE®, New Eyes for the Needy, and VSP Sight for Students.

 - Prescription: Prescription Connection for North Dakota, ND Prescription Drug Repository Program, Partnership for Prescription Assistance, and others.

-Review the state’s online Coverage Options booklet for a complete list of health insurance options for low-income people in North Dakota.
+Review the state’s online Coverage Options booklet for a complete list of North Dakota health insurance options for low-income people.